A hierarchical field-level inference approach to reconstruction from sparse Lyman-$\alpha$ forest data

 To test for residual correlations between different Fourier modes, we estimated the covariance matrix of power-spectrum amplitudes from our ensemble of Markov samples.
-Figure \ref{fig:pk_autocorr} shows that the covariance matrix has a clear diagonal structure, confirming that the annealing does not introduce spurious correlations between scales.
+Figure \ref{fig:pk_autocorr} shows that the covariance matrix for PPT with annealing has a clear diagonal structure, equivalent to the covariance for the standard LPT.
+This confirms that the annealing does not introduce spurious correlations between scales.